 - Before session, apply a generous layer of HUSH Gel and cover with plastic wrap for maximum absorption.
 Numbing is activated 60 minutes after application.

-- During preparation, wash your skin with HUSH Soap to enhance the effect of HUSH Gel applied earlier.
+- During preparation, wash your skin with HUSH Soap to enhance the effect of our tattoo numbing gel applied earlier.

 - Depending on session length or pain tolerance, re-apply additional layer of HUSH Gel, or spray may be applied after that.